 - a wealth of other sources and dealers

 Yet, the goal remains the same: to provide you with coverage and insure your mortgage and your life.

 Options however tend to vary and can get confusing at times, but something is better than nothing.
 When buying a home or starting a family, insurance coverage is a must in one way or another.
 Below we will break down some of the key differences to consider when evaluating between getting mortgage life insurance and life insurance.

 - Term life insurance is almost always cheaper.
-It can cost up to 60% less compared to mortgage insurance, depending on the type of policy you get.
+It can cost up to 60% less compared to mortgage insurance, depending on the type of life insurance policy you get.

 - While mortgage insurance is easier to get, life insurance protection is often superior.
 It ensures your loved ones receive the full face coverage amount and reduces uncertainty during the post-claims process.

-To get started, let’s cover a few key differences, including:
+To get started, let’s cover a few key differences of mortgage insurance vs life insurance, including:

 - Mortgage life insurance is easier and often more expensive to apply for